Last updated: 2nd December 2020

 Redshift: You can write UDFs in either SQL or Python.
 Similar to BQ you can easily package your function with external libraries and dependencies and host the bundled asset on S3.
 There’s no support for Python 3 (it’s been almost 12 years folks) which pains me given that Python 2 was sunsetted on January 1 this year.
 However there is some light at the end of the tunnel – the October 2020 (1.0.19506) Redshift build introduces Lambda UDFs which introduce the ability to invoke a Lambda function as a UDF.
 This is a great feature that helps avoid some of the constraints that were present within locally written UDFs (such as a lack of network access, and no real file system).

 Snowflake (June 2020) have in preview external functions which offer the capability to write a function (in any language you choose) external to the Snowflake database itself.
 This opens up a far wider range of possibilities when compared to traditional UDFs which are typically sandboxed to the environment you are in.
-Of course there are some limitations here (i.e., the endpoint must currently be a AWS API Gateway) but the features lends itself to some particularly creative use cases (e.g., enrichment, data matching).
+The features lends itself to some particularly creative use cases (e.g., enrichment, data matching).
+As of November 2020 external functions are now in preview for Azure, meaning it is now possible to use Azure API Management in addition to AWS API Gateway.

 Federated queries are a reasonably “new” feature designed to bridge the gap between traditional analytics (OLAP) style databases and your typical row-based, transactional style databases (Postgres, MySQL) that are more likely to contain customer records rather than behaviour where access by index matters more than aggregation-by-column.

 BigQuery: supports federated queries via Cloud SQL which includes support for Postgres and MySQL databases.
 Other sources include Google Sheets and Google Cloud Storage.

 Redshift: Started supporting federated queries (April 2020) for Amazon RDS (Postgres, MySQL and Aurora).
 Redshift Spectrum (S3) is covered later in data sources.

 Snowflake: currently no support for federated queries.